 - Take a walking tour of the 12th Street Historic District

-Owning a home within one of Golden’s historic districts comes with certain constraints, as well as opportunities.
+Renovating a building within one Golden’s historic districts comes with opportunities and constraints.
 Most exterior alterations to a building within the established historic districts must have a Certificate of Appropriateness (COA) review before the Historic Preservation Board (HPB) before a building permit can be issued.

 These types of reviews start in the Planning Division.
 Do not hesitate to call at 303-384-8097 with questions regarding your project and whether or not your property requires a Certificate of Appropriateness Review.

 Preservation Tax Credits

 In July of 2015, the state of Colorado offered a new tax credit for the rehabilitation of qualified historic buildings.
 Federal and state tax laws provide tax incentives for historic preservation projects that follow the Secretary of the Interior’s Standards for Rehabilitation.
 Preservation tax credit applications are handled through History Colorado.Visit HistoryColorado.org to learn more information on the rules and application process.